-BU junior Goaltender Kerrin Sperry was named the tournament's most Valuable Player
+BU senior goaltender Kerrin Sperry was named the tournament's Most Valuable Player

 BU (24-12-1) trailed by a goal entering the third period, but a power-play goal by senior captain Louise Warren and freshman Maddie Elia's game-winner within the first 8:12 of the frame propelled the Terriers back to the NCAA tournament for the fifth straight year.
 BC (27-6-3) also advanced to the national tournament with an at-large bid.

 Senior goaltender Kerrin Sperry was named the tournament's Most Valuable Player for the second consecutive season after her second straight 40-plus save performance of the weekend.
 She stopped 119 of the 125 shots she faced during the three tournament tilt, including all 18 that BC threw at her in the final frame.
 The North Reading, Mass., native is the second back-to-back MVP honoree in the 12-year tournament history.

 Sophomore Rebecca Russo tallied a goal and assisted on Elia's winner.
 Senior Kaleigh Fratkin had an assist, as did sophomore Lillian Ribeirinha-Braga and junior Shannon Stoneburgh.
 Fratkin, Russo, Sperry and Warren were all chosen for the All-Tournament Team.

 Dana Trivigno gave BC a 1-0 lead just 1:15 into the proceedings, but Russo tied the game at the 8:04 mark with her second power-play goal of the weekend.
 After the Eagles cleared the zone, Stoneburgh retrieved the puck and went indirect off the boards to Russo in the neutral zone.
 The sophomore forward skated into the BC zone and beat Corinne Boyles (31 saves) with a wrister from the slot for her 11th goal of the season.